nfischer/course-dashboard/README.md

     ```Bash
     $ cd backend/frontend/ # unless you're already there
     $ npm install
+    $ npm list --depth=0 # should return with status 0
     ```

+  4. If `npm list --depth=0` succeeds, continue on to step 5.
+Otherwise, please manually install the dependencies it lists as missing:

+    ```Bash
+    $ npm install babel-runtime@^5.8.25 # for example, if this dep is missing
+    ```

-  4. Then run the actual tests with `npm test`.
+  5. If `npm list --depth=0` now succeeds, you can run the actual tests with `npm test`.

 Installation for Development
 ----------------------------